Keyboard shortcuts

 Field CategoryEngine Property & TypeNotable Default or Behavioral Quirk

-Identity & RulesSkippable (Byte)Defaults to 1 (True).
+Identity & RulesSkippable (Byte)Explicitly defaults to 1 (True) if missing.

 Hardware InterfacingConversationType (Int)0 = Cinematic, 1 = Computer, 2 = Special.
 Cinematic explicitly unstealths the party.

-Equipment & ActionsUnequipItems, UnequipHItem, AnimatedCutAnimatedCut forces a global unpauseable state within the client if non-zero.
+Equipment & ActionsUnequipItems, UnequipHItem, AnimatedCut, OldHitCheckAnimatedCut forces a global unpauseable state if non-zero.
+AnimatedCut and OldHitCheck default to 0.

 Shared Dialogue Node Properties (LoadDialogBase)